DavidHartman-Personal/Python-Template/README.md

    2. `gh repo delete <repo to delete>`
 4. Cleanup local PyCharm project.
 Needs to be run as sudo to handle .git/ directory:
    1. `sudo rm -rf <project directory>`
+   2. NOTE: May need to run this twice to handle permissions issue with .git/ directory.

 ## Project/Template Organization